Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Mutualized databases must not be used:

 - they cannot guarantee the needed Quality of service
-- they cannot respect the requirements (SQL modes) described bellow
+- they cannot respect the requirements (SQL modes) described below
 - they make consistent backups almost impossible

 .. _tuleap_installation: